 Another natural way to kill weeds in rocks is to use good old rock salt or table salt.
+Does salt kill weeds you ask?
 The salt kills weeds by drawing the moisture out of them and dehydrating them.
 This applies to other plants as well!
 Be careful not to get any on the plants that you want to keep.

 Rock salt is used as a weed killer in three different ways.
 Let’s take a look at each method:

 Sprinkle Salt On The Soil

 Sprinkle rock salt directly on the soil, underneath or near the weeds.
 Spray the treated area with plenty of water to give the salt the chance to penetrate the soil.